 Type 5: Limbic ADD

 - For people with this type, the core symptoms of ADD intersect with mood issues and are present over a long period of time.

 - Chronically low self-esteem is common, as is lowered motivation and lack of interest in activities that are normally considered fun.

 - Stimulant medications alone frequently make people with Limbic ADD more negative and moody.

 - Easily distracted

 - Chronic low-grade sadness or negativity (“glass half empty” syndrome)

 - Frequent feelings of hopelessness and worthlessness

 - May or may not be hyperactive

-In my clinical experience, Limbic ADD can be responsible for failed marriages.
+In Dr. Amen’s clinical experience, Limbic ADD can be responsible for failed marriages.
 The low sexual interest, tiredness, feelings of being constantly overwhelmed, and lack of attention to detail often cause conflict.
 Treating Limbic ADD effectively can save families and lives!